Deep Sky Astrophotography Equipment

 There are two ways to go about powering the camera for a night of imaging.
 An AC adapter is best, as it will never run out of power.
 Alternatively, a Battery Grip can provide you with enough power to image over 8 hours, even in the extreme cold.
 I ordered the AC adapter seen below on Amazon.
 Polaroid AC Adapter for Canon T3i.

-I control my DSLR with my laptop running an application known as BackyardEOS.
+I control my DSLR with my laptop running an application known as Astro Photography Tool.
 Using this software I am able to set the number of exposures I would like to take, achieve accurate focus, frame my target, and much more.
 I can also review each frame as I take it, on a large laptop display rather than on the back of the camera.

 Astronomik 12nm Clip-In Ha Filter